d-krupke/skbuild-conan/README.md

 ## Changelog

+- _1.2.0_ Workaround for Windows and MSVC found by Ramin Kosfeld (TU Braunschweig).
 - _1.1.1_ Fixing problem if the conan default profile has been renamed via environment variable.
 - _1.1.0_ conan is now called directly.
 This is kind of hacky, but circumvents problems with conan not being in the path if only installed for build.
 - _1.0.0_ Custom conan profile and workaround for anaconda problem.